magnars/optimus/README.md

 #### Why isn't Optimus 1.0 yet?

-We're using clj-v8 to run JavaScript, which doesn't work on Windows or CentOS/RHEL 5.
-The plan is to replace clj-v8 with Nashorn, and then release 1.0.
+We were using clj-v8 to run JavaScript, which doesn't work on Windows or CentOS/RHEL 5.
+The plan is to replace clj-v8 with javax.script engines such as GraalJS, and then release 1.0.

 ## Usage